Stage 2: Therapy for Toddlers

 How Therapy Can Help

-Therapy provides a safe space for children to try new things, make mistakes, and practice independence with support.
-They can explore their abilities without fear of judgment.
-Therapy also helps children regulate frustration, cope with setbacks, and build confidence in their growing autonomy.
+Therapy provides a safe space for children to try new things, make mistakes, and practice independence.
+It also helps them regulate frustration, and build confidence.
 Some techniques we use for kiddos in therapy at this stage are:

 Encouraging Choice: We give children small, meaningful decisions in sessions, helping them feel in control and heard.